vacp2p/rfc-index/vac/tutorials/build-a-waku-relay.md

 > cd waku-node

 ```
+In your new directory, create a new file named `relay.py`.
+Make sure that your envirnoment has the 3.8 python version.
-In your new directory, download the supported py-libp2p from the github repository.
+Then, download the supported py-libp2p from the github repository.

 > Note: py-libp2p is still under development and should not be used for production envirnoments.